Purpose and Progress

-In 2014, Husky achieved a 0.80 TRIR, which means there was less than 1.0 recordable injury per 100 workers per year, down from 0.90 the year before.
-The rate has declined in each of the past four years in part due to programs directed towards reducing common incidents such as slips, trips, falls and hand injuries.
+In 2015, Husky achieved a 0.64 TRIR, which means there was less than 1.0 recordable injury per 100 workers per year, down from 0.80 the year before.

 Lost Time Injuries

-Husky continues to strengthen the safety culture at its worksites, encouraging employees and contractors to apply the Husky Operational Integrity Management System, a consistent, enterprise-wide approach to managing operations, and to use a critical eye to identify and mitigate major accident hazards.
+Husky continues to strengthen the safety culture at its worksites, by applying the Husky Operational Integrity Management System, a consistent, enterprise-wide approach to managing operations.

 The Corporate Driving Standard includes mandatory driver training and vehicle monitoring devices that provide drivers with reports on their speed, seatbelt use and driving practices to improve performance.

-Forty-seven employee motor vehicle accidents were recorded last year, compared to 54 the year before.
-The Company’s fleet of approximately 1,400 vehicles covered more than 35 million kilometres in 2014.
+In 2015, there were 48 employee motor vehicle accidents recorded, compared to 47 the year before.
+The Company’s fleet of approximately 1,500 vehicles covered almost 33 million kilometres.

-Husky’s well management program offshore Newfoundland and Labrador begins at the planning stage and continues through construction, commissioning and operation.
+Husky’s well management program offshore Newfoundland and Labrador starts with the planning stage and continues through construction, commission and operation.

-The Company works with area operators to provide mutual emergency aid and participates in a number of international safety initiatives.
+The Company, with other area operators, participates in mutual emergency aid partnerships and a number of international safety initiatives.

-Workers report events through the Company’s comprehensive incident tracking tool, which allows for ongoing monitoring and assessment to better prepare for potential operational incidents.
+A comprehensive incident tracking tool allows for ongoing monitoring and assessment of reported events to better prepare for potential operational incidents.

 All “loss” and “no loss” (near-miss) events are tracked.
 Investigation results, action items and lessons learned are used for safety alerts, statistics reports, risk analysis, management reporting and training development.

-Streamlining how events such as injuries, equipment failures and complaints from the public are reported and reviewed can proactively reduce the probability of repeat events.
+Integrating the reporting and review of events such as injuries, equipment failures and complaints from the public can proactively reduce the probability of repeat events.